Learn how to glue a puzzle with puzzle glue! My favorite is Mod Podge Puzzle Saver. I'll show you my process for preserving your puzzles permanently.

 Your first step is to transport your puzzle to an area that you know your work surface is safe.
 This means you might want to start by doing your puzzle on wax paper in the first place.
 I actually use a puzzle roll up mat that is made of felt.
 This is because I can't leave my puzzles out all the time – I don't have a place – so the wax paper isn't going to work for me.

 So when it's time to preserve a puzzle, I have to be really careful about how I do it!
-I don't want to ruin the puzzle mat below.
+I don't want to ruin the puzzle mat below when I apply the puzzle glue.
 I'll show you what I mean.

 So for my first layer of Mod Podge Puzzle Saver, I do a VERY light layer.
 My goal is to get the pieces secure so that I can move the puzzle safely off of the mat without messing it up.
 I let it dry for about 15 – 20 minutes.

 THEN I move it off of the mat onto a surface.
 If I see any puzzle glue that got on my mat, I wipe away . . . or just let it dry.
 There might be a few dots, but because my first layer of puzzle glue was so light, it's never that much.

 Once you've got it onto a better surface, coat with a medium layer of Mod Podge Puzzle Saver.
 Let dry.